rmorse/babel-plugin-jsx-template-vars/README.md

 For now we support [Mustache](https://mustache.github.io/) templates as they can be processed and rendered in almost any server environment.

-What this means is we can achieve a level of (pseudo) SSR in environments such as PHP.
+This means we can achieve a level of (pseudo) SSR in environments such as PHP.

 ## How it works